🔼The name Masoretes: Summary

 🔼What did the Masoretes want?

 The Masoretes are commonly ascribed a desire to preserve the sound of the original Hebrew, but it's not that simple.
-It's true that their various systems of diacritic symbols conveyed most vowel sounds, but that doesn't automatically mean that they aimed to preserve what the text sounded like in whatever previous time.
+It's true that their various systems of diacritic symbols conveyed most vowel sounds and thus syllables, but that doesn't automatically mean that they aimed to preserve what the text sounded like in whatever previous time.
 In fact, no matter where or when the Masoretes worked, they all knew very well that the sound of a language changes over time as well as over geographic distances (the Babylonian Jews and the Palestinian Jews visited each other and spoke Hebrew with differing dialects).

-Then, as very few commentators appear to realize, sound can not be written down.
+Then, as very few commentators appear to realize, sound cannot be written down.
 No amount of dots and jingles can convince a hapless reader of the sound of a particular symbol around which the dots and jingles occur.
 Syllables and emphases, yes, but sounds, nope.

 It's probably much more likely that the various Hebrew schools wanted to preserve their whole body of academic texts in a world which already enjoyed the highly effective Greek and Latin scripts.
 The Greek and Latin scripts were competing with others for supremacy, with nothing less than continuation at stake.
 If the Masoretes hadn't devised their systems of vowel notation, the most important Hebrew texts would have been translated and possibly preserved but the rest of it, as well as the Hebrew language at large, would have gone the way of the dodo.
 We wouldn't have had the Bible as we know it, if it wasn't for the Masoretic efforts.